 There are 3 components to understand here:

 <BrowserRouter>: Every time you open a new BrowserRouter tag, you are basically telling React that everything that is inside must be conditionally rendered, based on particular

 <Route>: It’s the way of React-Router to map routes with components, for example:

 This route is telling React that when the URL matches "sign-up", the component Signup should be displayed.

 Anchors take users to other websites or URLs, and that is amazing for simple plain HTML+JS, but now we DON’T want our users to be taken to other websites or URLs.
 We want them to remain in the same tab but be able to load the next page without having to refresh.
 We have two possible approaches of doing that:

 React Router created a component that we can use instead of

-React Router always passes to each view a prop called "history" which contains a lot of useful information to use when routing users.
-One of its many useful utilities is the "push" function that basically redirects the user to a given path.
+React Router always passes to each view a prop called "history", which contains a lot of useful information to use when routing users.
+One of its many useful utilities is the "push" function, which basically redirects the user to a given path.

 Here is a live example using everything that we've learned in this reading.
 Please click and play to understand it, learn it and replicate it: